Table of Contents

 Since invoice factoring is a type of short-term financing, interest rates can be higher than they would be with a more long-term business loan.

 Not all types of invoices may be eligible for financing.
-Generally, lenders who offer invoice financing will only be interested in financing invoices issued to other businesses, not individuals.
+Generally, lenders who offer it will only be interested in financing invoices issued to other businesses, not individuals.

 Applying for Invoice Financing